HomeDev GuideAPI Reference

 This example uses deployment API to publish code.

-• See DXP requirements for recommended versions of software, tools and services to use when deploying.
+• See DXP requirements for recommended software versions, tools, and services when deploying.

 • See Get started with DXP for deployment information.

-• See Install Optimizely for how to add the Optimizely NuGet feed to Visual Studio.
+• See Install Optimizely for instructions on how to add the Optimizely NuGet feed to Visual Studio.

 • Before deploying, add a wildcard binding to the site in the Manage Websites screen.
-This will help prevent failures due to URL-dependent code when migrating the database between environments.
+This helps prevent failures from URL-dependent code when migrating the database between environments.
 The following image shows an example of wildcard binding.

 1. Go to Admin > Config > Manage Websites.